 To assess the impact of First Award Fellowships on the career advancement of young scientists and to provide an active network of investigators in space biomedical research, NSBRI will request brief, periodic updates on the career status and accomplishments of NSBRI First Award Fellows throughout their careers.
-Requests for updates will be facilitated mainly by the NSBRI Head of Career Development and Outreach and will include, but not be limited to, interviews or requested current CVs from participants.
+Requests for updates will be facilitated mainly by the NSBRI Head of Career Development and Outreach and will include, but not be limited to, interviews or a requested current curriculum vitae from participants.